best-whale-tours-in-australia

 Exmouth is one of the best places in the world to see the endangered whale shark, which is actually the world’s biggest fish, and can grow up to 18 metres in length.
 Whale shark season starts slightly before whale-watching season, beginning in March.

-Whale watching in the Kimberley
+Whale Watching in the Kimberley

 Kimberley Whales

 Western Australia’s Kimberley is a world class whale watching region and home to the world’s largest population of humpback whales.
-Every year the whales make an epic migration from their Antarctic feeding grounds to spend the winter months in the Kimberley’s warm, tropical waters.
-Here they mate and calve, largely undisturbed and sheltered by the islands and reefs of the Buccaneer and Bonaparte Archipelagos.
+Every year, the whales make an epic migration from their Antarctic feeding grounds to spend the winter months in the Kimberley’s warm, tropical waters.
+Here, they mate and calve, largely undisturbed and sheltered by the islands and reefs of the Buccaneer and Bonaparte Archipelagos.

 It's worth noting that whales have staged a magnificent recovery since the closure of the last Australian whaling station in the late 1970s.
 Total population is now estimated at somewhere between 28,000 and 42,000 individuals.

-Whale watching in South Australia
+Whale Watching in South Australia

-Peak Season: May - October
+Peak Season: May to October

 STAY WITH US